ellailan/pm/prompts.md

 Does this follow CRUD?
 Make sure all data does.
 I want a soft delete too.
 I want to be able to archive/mark off as done and move to the archive, as well as delete.
 I want to be careful with the delete, so there's an "Are you sure?" prompt for it as well.

 **Result:**
-- Added `archiveTicket(id)` function to ticket context (soft delete - changes status to "Archived")
+- Added `archiveTicket(id)` function to the ticket context (soft delete — changes status to "Archived")
-- Added `deleteTicket(id)` function to ticket context (hard delete - permanent removal)
+- Added `deleteTicket(id)` function to the ticket context (hard delete — permanent removal)
-- Created ConfirmDialog component for confirmation prompts
+- Created the ConfirmDialog component for confirmation prompts
-- Added Archive and Delete buttons to ticket detail page header
+- Added Archive and Delete buttons to the ticket detail page header
-- Delete button triggers confirmation dialog with "Are you sure?" warning
+- Delete button triggers a confirmation dialog with an "Are you sure?" warning
-- Archive button immediately changes status to "Archived"
+- Archive button immediately changes the status to "Archived"
 - Completed full CRUD for both tickets and team members

 ## Prompt 18 — Add Archive Tab